oschwa/Jolly-Banker/README.md

 Account ID's are 4 unique digits

 When requesting to make a transaction the appropriate call sign must lead the command.
-The call signs for each type of transaction are as follows..
+The call signs for each type of transaction are as follows.. <br>
-O: Open a client account with the appropriate funds
+O: Open a client account with the appropriate funds <br>
-D: Deposit assets into a fund
+D: Deposit assets into a fund <br>
-W: Withdraw assets from a fund
+W: Withdraw assets from a fund <br>
-T: Transfer assets between funds (can be funds owned by a single client or transfers between clients)
+T: Transfer assets between funds (can be funds owned by a single client or transfers between clients) <br>
-H: Display the history of all transactions for a client account or for a single fund
+H: Display the history of all transactions for a client account or for a single fund <br>